 But don’t worry!
 In this article, we’ll try to walk you through the process and let you know your options, the brokers that allow conversion of Alibaba ADR to Hong Kong shares, and how to request conversion.

 Chinese companies delisting threats

 The negative sentiment around Chinese stocks listed in the US has always been present.
 It escalated following Didi’s delisting from the New York Stock Exchange after only six months of its IPO.
-The main reason for delisting was that the Chinese regulators opposed the US information demands due to concerns about leakage of sensitive data and cybersecurity threats.
+The main reason for delisting was that the Chinese regulators opposed the US information demands due to concerns about the leakage of sensitive data and cybersecurity threats.

-Investors became more worried that the same could happen to other large Chinese firms listed in the US like Alibaba (also listed on the Hong Kong stock exchange – HKSE).
+Investors became more worried that the same could happen to other large Chinese firms listed in the US, like Alibaba (also listed on the Hong Kong stock exchange – HKSE).